 Cybersecurity Management Expectations Clarified By FDA

 The FDA has made it abundantly clear that it expects medical device manufacturers and other life sciences firms to have strong cybersecurity management programs.
-Since the FDA hasn’t always been clear on what it expects on a granular level the Common Vulnerability Scoring System can provide much needed guidance.
+Since the FDA hasn’t always been clear on what it expects on a granular level the Common Vulnerability Scoring System can provide much-needed guidance for cybersecurity management.

 Common Vulnerability Scoring System (CVSS)